Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Methods: SpatialMed

-\textbf{Spatial Visual Question-Answer Generation.} All question-answer pairs are automatically generated using voxel-level spatial metadata derived from the above tools.
-This metadata is combined with five predefined question templates per task and provided as input to our agent-based framework that produces target question-answer (QA) pairs.
-To generate clinically grounded QA pairs, we employ retrieval-augmented generation (RAG) in out agentic pipeline~\cite{lewis2020retrieval} using PubMed as the medical knowledge source~\cite{canese2013pubmed}.
-This enables the language model to produce medically plausible questions and, for multiple-choice questions, generate contextually relevant distractors that reflect common clinical scenarios rather than obviously unrelated options.
-Specifically, given the names of target anatomies or tumors, we retrieve the top-5 related documents using prompts such as ``The volume of $\langle\text{anatomy name}\rangle$'' or ``The distance between $\langle\text{anatomy name 1}\rangle$ and $\langle\text{anatomy name 2}\rangle$''.
-The retrieved documents are then used as contextual input to the question annotator agent for QA generation.

-Following QA construction, all generated samples are filtered through a validation pipeline consisting of one clinical validation agent and three medical specialist agents.
-The clinical validation agent applies one-shot prompting to assess each QA pair according to three criteria: \textbf{(1) medical-domain relevance}, requiring anatomies, pathologies, and spatial relations to be clinically meaningful (e.g., rejecting ``the distance between the heart and the sky'' while accepting ``the distance between the liver and right kidney''); \textbf{(2) reasonable relative values}, ensuring quantitative attributes such as volume or distance fall within plausible anatomical ranges (e.g., rejecting ``the liver volume is 0.01~mm$^3$'' while accepting ``the liver volume is 1{,}450~cm$^3$''); and \textbf{(3) non-triviality}, excluding QA pairs answerable from general medical knowledge alone (e.g., ``Is the liver larger than the spleen?''), while retaining those requiring CT image-grounded spatial reasoning (e.g., ``What is the Euclidean distance between the centroids of the liver and spleen?'').
+Following QA construction in the MCQ, all generated samples are filtered through a validation pipeline consisting of one clinical validation agent and three medical specialist agents.
+The clinical validation agent applies one-shot prompting to assess each QA pair according to three criteria: \textbf{(1) medical-domain relevance}, requiring anatomies, pathologies, and spatial relations to be clinically meaningful (for example, rejecting ``the volume comparison between the brain tumors and the kidneys'' while accepting ``the volume comparison between the benign brain tumors and maglinant brain tumors''); \textbf{(2) reasonable relative values}, ensuring quantitative attributes such as volume fall within plausible anatomical ranges (for example, rejecting ``the liver volume is 0.01~mm$^3$'' while accepting ``the liver volume is 1{,}450~cm$^3$''); and \textbf{(3) non-triviality}, excluding QA pairs answerable from general medical knowledge alone (for example, ``Is the liver larger than the spleen?''), while retaining those requiring CT image-grounded spatial reasoning.
 Subsequently, three medical specialist agents powered by InternLM 2~\cite{cai2024internlm2}, Qwen-3~\cite{qwen3}, and Llama-3~\cite{llama3} attempt to answer each question using only the RAG tool~\cite{lewis2020retrieval}, without access to volumetric images.
 If at least two specialists succeed, the sample is deemed trivial and discarded; otherwise it is retained.
 After this multi-agent validation and filtering process, the dataset is reduced from 30{,}799 automatically generated samples to 10{,}487 high-quality spatial reasoning QA pairs.